 The cost of renting a dumpster can range anywhere from $250 to $600 or more in some areas.
 For most, this is a pretty substantial expense, so it’s worth getting the best deal possible rather than simply settling on the first quote you get.

-Garages, sheds, basements, even entire homes seem to accumulate trash and junk under the nose of the homeowner, only to be discovered as moving day rolls around.
-It’s amazing how much stuff is uncovered during a move—stuff that’s largely unwanted or unneeded.
-Renting a dumpster is a convenient way to lighten the load when moving.
+Our homes tend to accumulate trash and junk without us realizing it.
+That is, until moving day rolls around.
+It’s amazing how much unwanted junk gets uncovered during a move, but renting a dumpster is a convenient way to lighten the load.